 With emphasis on applications of historical data (i.e., service data), the analysis framework, which was developed by the project, addresses the different options available in parameter estimation.
-This framework also describes the requirements to be placed upon probabilistic fracture mechanics studies; e.g., degradation mechanisms to consider, qualification of input and output data.
+This framework encompasses requirements on probabilistic fracture mechanics studies; e.g., degradation mechanisms to consider, qualification of input and output data.